kuletxcore/NeptuniaFPS/README.md

 1. Get "[Git](http://git-scm.com/downloads)", "[Git-LFS](https://git-lfs.github.com)", and your GUI client of choice. ([Github Desktop](https://desktop.github.com), [GitKraken](https://www.gitkraken.com/), etc.)
 2. Clone your copy of the project to your desired directory (using the Desktop app of choice)
-3. Follow the instructions of this video: https://youtube.com/watch?v=v-DWH5JQiDo (Disable initialization of .gitattributes and .gitignore, for I already have a working one in this repo.)
+3. Follow the instructions of this video: : https//youtube.com/watch?v=v-DWH5JQiDo (Disable initialization of .gitattributes and .gitignore, for I already have a working one in this repo.)
+Or, you can follow instruction here : https://wiki.unrealengine.com/Unreal_Project_Git_Workflow_%28Tutorial%29
+Or do both, I guess
 4. Don't forget to submit to "Source Control" after saving and push your changes to your remote via your chosen desktop app!

-(This project uses the 4.21 build.)
+(This project uses the UE4 4.21 build.)(Kinda)

 --------